sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 Hardware preparation :
-- Open all 4 screws
+- Open all 4 screws , that opens backport.
 - Unscrew firmware locking (specific) flat head screw , it used to be just upside corner of RAMs(right side).
 There are 4 screws attached with motherboard, 3 same type, this is only one different(flat head).
+- close backpart
+- Keep ready paper clip for further steps

 Step 1 : Start Recovery Mode
 insert Pin and press power button.